-Following an initial breast cancer screening mammogram, there are some situations in which a woman may be asked to return for an extra mammogram.
+Following mammogram results after an initial breast cancer screening, there are some situations in which the doctors may ask you to return for another mammogram.

-(By the way, the first mammogram would be the screening mammogram, and the extra views they get when you return, might be called a “diagnostic” mammogram spot view.)
+By the way, the first mammogram would be the screening mammogram, and the extra views they get when you return, are a “diagnostic” mammogram or spot view.

-If something abnormal is found on the first mammogram, it is likely that a woman will be called back for additional imaging studies.
+If anything abnormal is found on the first screening mammogram, it is likely that the breast cancer unit will request a call back for additional imaging studies.

-You can be called back for something that could be a totally normal or a benign finding, so don’t panic, at least for a few more paragraphs.
+Medics may request a call back for something that could be totally normal, or a benign finding, so don’t panic.

 You get a letter or a phone call, asking you to return.
 It makes you nervous.